hyperledger/identus-docs/documentation/docs/atala-prism/prism-node.md

 # PRISM Node
 The PRISM Node acts as a second-layer node for the Cardano blockchain.
 It functions as a [verifiable data registry](/docs/concepts/glossary#verifiable-data-registry), providing a secure and reliable way to store and manage data.

 PRISM Node's primary purpose is to provide a secure and trustworthy platform for storing and managing data on the Cardano blockchain.
-By leveraging the blockchain's security and decentralization, the PRISM Node stores and retrieves data in a secure, tamper-proof manner.
+By leveraging the blockchain's security and decentralization, the PRISM Node stores and retrieves data in a secure and immutable manner.
 All operations are independently verified and authenticated using cryptographic signatures and other security measures, so all data is accurate and trustworthy.

 The PRISM Node runs alongside a blockchain.
 It keeps the internal state synchronized with the underlying blockchain and indexed for efficient lookup operations.
 Furthermore, it implements `did:prism` method in an efficient and scalable way by publishing transactions to the Cardano blockchain.
 These transactions support the PRISM Node's protocol and perform the creation, update, resolution, and deactivation of [decentralized identifiers (DIDs)](/docs/concepts/glossary#decentralized-identifiers).

-The PRISM Node generates a transaction with information about the DID operation.
-The PRISM Node verifies and validates the DID operation before it publishes the transaction to the blockchain.
+The PRISM Node generates a transaction with information about the DID operation and verifies and validates the DID operation before publishing it to the blockchain.
 Once the transaction gets confirmed on the blockchain, the PRISM Node updates its internal state to reflect the changes.

 The second-layer PRISM Node also plays a critical role in resolving DIDs.
 Because the PRISM Node keeps the internal state indexed, it allows retrieving information about a particular DID quickly and efficiently without requiring access to the underlying blockchain.

 Overall, second-layer nodes are essential for the PRISM Node protocol, providing the necessary off-chain processing and data storage capabilities to make DIDs scalable and efficient.